radicalbit/cassandra-ssl-client-to-node-example/README.md

 This example shows how to connect to a Cassandra cluster using SSL encryption (client to node encryption).
 This is ideally a continuation of the [post from The Last Picke blog](http://thelastpickle.com/blog/2015/09/30/hardening-cassandra-step-by-step-part-1-server-to-server.html) that explains how to implement node-to-node encryption in a Cassandra cluster.
+There instructions do not cover the client _authentication_ that requires a slight different configuration.
 I'll will use the same passwords, filenames, identifiers and conventions of that post in the following.
 In particular I will use the [Cassandra Cluster Manager (CCM)](https://github.com/pcmanus/ccm.git) to provide with a working cluster.